rediris/infrastrukt/README.md

 Changelog
 -----

+27/10/2011

+* Updated to latest version of Foundation, 2.0.2 - all changes are documented here: https://github.com/zurb/foundation

 26/10/2011

 * Added 'slideDown', essentially, create toggled, sliding content.
 Just append '.slideDown' to your trigger, and '.slideContent' to the content you want to slide.